AdiRishi/vastu-layout-inspector/README.md

 - **Image Upload & Storage**: Upload home layout images with automatic local storage persistence
 - **Interactive Compass Overlay**: Draggable compass that overlays directional lines on your layout
+- **Compass Rotation**: Adjustable compass orientation with rotation handle for precise alignment
 - **8-Direction Analysis**: Complete compass with North, Northeast, East, Southeast, South, Southwest, West, and Northwest directions
 - **Color-Coded Directions**: Each direction has a unique color for easy identification
 - **Precise Alignment**: Directional lines extend to container edges for accurate spatial analysis
+- **Clipboard Image Support**: Paste images directly from clipboard for quick analysis
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices with mobile-optimized controls
-- **Local Persistence**: Images are automatically saved locally and restored on page refresh
+- **Local Persistence**: Images and layout configurations are automatically saved locally and restored on page refresh

 ## 🧭 How It Works